 As an advertiser, you have 15 seconds to tell your story if you don't split the video in different Story parts.
 This means, of course, that all stories do not fit here and that you have to be fast-paced in your communication.
 (In addition, viewers often drop off after about four seconds, so we mean really fast.)

 It is now

-Stories disappear after 24 hours, so your storytelling is truly NOW.
+Insta stories disappear after 24 hours, so your storytelling is truly NOW.
 If you don't save your story in "Highlights" on your profile.

 It happens with sound

 On most social platforms, users keep the sound turned off.
 On Facebook, about 85% of the videos are watched without sound.
-In Stories, on the other hand, 60% of viewers choose to turn on the sound.
+In Stories, on the other hand, 60% of viewers choose to have the sound ON.

 1. Use your existing material